lewishowles/sketch-nudge-text/README.md

 ## Installation

-- [Download](../../releases/latest/download/nudge-font-size.sketchplugin.zip) the latest release of the plugin
+- Download and unzip the [latest release](../../releases/latest) of the plugin
-- Un-zip
-- Double-click on `nudge-font-size.sketchplugin`
+- Double-click on `sketch-nudge-font-size.sketchplugin`